UK-MAC/TeaLeaf3D_ref/README.md

 `ymax <R>`

+`zmin <R>`

+`zmax <R>`

-The above four options set the size of the computational domain.
-The default domain size is a 10cm square.
+The above six options set the size of the computational domain.
+The default domain size is a 10cm cube.

 `x_cells <I>`

 `y_cells <I>`

+`z_cells <I>`

-The two options above set the cell count for each coordinate direction.
+The three options above set the cell count for each coordinate direction.
 The default is 10 cells in each direction.

 The geometric information and initial conditions are set using the following keywords with three possible variations.
 Note that state 1 is always the ambient material and any geometry information is ignored.
 Areas not covered by other defined states receive the energy and density of state 1.